canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Python
 ======

-Sphinx is a Python application and many of its extensions are Python applications, by extention, Starter pack depends on Python and Python package manager.
-As it is generally recommended to work on projects locally in a virtual environment, Starter pack's local build relies on Python `venv`.
+Sphinx is a Python application and many of its extensions are Python applications.
+By extension, Starter pack depends on Python and Python package manager.
+As it is generally recommended to work on projects locally in a virtual environment, Starter pack's local build relies on Python ``venv``.

 To be able to work on a Starter pack-based project, you must have ``python3``, ``python3-venv``, and ``python3-pip`` on your system.